syncfusion-content/xamarin-docs/Xamarin/DataForm/Working-with-DataForm.md

 {% endhighlight %}

-You can download the source code of this demo from [GenerateDataFormItemsForDataObject](https://github.com/SyncfusionExamples/generate-dataformitems-for-dataobject-in-xamarin-dataform)
+You can download the source code of this demo from GenerateDataFormItemsForDataObjects

 ### Manually generate DataFormItems for data dictionary